Table of Contents

 Additional Jurisdictional Guidelines for Formal Conflict Resolution Processes

 Former employees who file a petition challenging the termination of employment within six weeks of its effective date may be eligible for formal conflict resolution services.
 Eligibility to challenge termination of employment depends on the terms of the employee’s governing employment contract.
 Former employees who challenge an employment termination may not challenge employment actions occurring more than six weeks prior to the petition filing date.

 Faculty emeriti.
 An emeritus faculty member who is not currently an employee of the University may submit a petition alleging a covered violation only: 1) if such violation occurred prior to termination of employment; or 2) if a written contract signed by the authorized University official during the employment period is violated after the employment terminates; provided, however, that the remedy in such a case will be limited to a financial remedy.
-A dispute arising under Board of Regents Policy: Faculty Emeriti may not be the basis of a petition, but will be resolved informally in accordance with the terms of Board of Regents Policy: Faculty Emeriti.
+A dispute arising under Board of Regents Policy: Faculty Emeriti (PDF) may not be the basis of a petition, but may be resolved informally in accordance with the terms of Board of Regents Policy: Faculty Emeriti.